Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Introduction

 acts by multiplication on $\mathbb F_2[X,X^{-1}]$.
 The lamplighter group $L$ is the corresponding semi-direct product

 The elements $a=(0,1)$ and $c=(1,0)$ together generate $L$ (right multiplication by $a$ increases the position of the lamplighter by $1$, right multiplication by $c$ switches the lamp the lamplighter stands at).
 Putting $b=ac$, it is obvious that the set $S'=\{a;b\}$ also generates $L$.
 In \cite{GriZuk} it is proved that the eigenvalues of the combinatorial Laplacian $\Delta$ of the Cayley graph $\mathcal C(L,S')$ form a dense countable subset of the spectrum $[0,2]$ of $\Delta$ and in \cite{DicSch} and \cite{BarWoe}, an orthonormal Hilbert basis of finitely supported eigenfunctions is constructed.
 The spectral properties of the lamplighter group have also been investigated in relation with the spectral properties of de Bruijn graphs and spider-web graphs, see \cite{GriLeeNag} and \cite{BalDha}.
 Does the structure of the spectrum depend on the set of generators?
 The question was brought up in \cite[page 210]{GriZuk}.
 A positive answer has been given by Grabowski and Virag in an unpublished preprint from 2015 entitled ``Random walks on Lamplighters via random Schr\"odinger operators''.
 Grabowski and Virag use the work of Martinelli and Micheli \cite{MarMic} to deduce that $L$ has a system of generators with singular continuous spectral measure; we refer the reader to \cite[page 655]{Gra} and to \cite[pages 2, 4, 22, 29]{GriSim} for more details.
 The following theorem provides many examples of finitely generated amenable groups with Cayley graphs having no eigenvalues.
+(We refer the reader to \cite{Ger} and \cite{delaHarGriSil} for the definitions of amenable group and amenable graph.)

 \begin{theo} (Cayley graphs of indicable amenable groups without eigenvalue.)
 Let $G$ be a group with an epimorphism

 from $G$ to $\mathbb Z$ the infinite cyclic group (in other words $G$ is indicable).
 Assume $G$ is finitely generated.
 Consider a finite generating set $S$ of $G$ of the form